 Chevrolet is having an increasing amount of issues with cars loosing heat because of a slow coolant leak.
 See the issue up close and tell friends about the Chevrolet Cruze coolant leak problem.

-I don't mean to harp on the Chevy Cruze, but my mom owns one and the list of problems continue to grow.
+I don't mean to disparage or beat up on the Chevy Cruze, but my mom owns one and the list of problems continue to grow.
 See the latest issue with the failure of the PCV valve cover combination that set a code P0171.

 Visit the fixmyoldride.com start page to discover what other kinds of automotive information this site provides.